 Spatialisateur can be used in different settings:

 Concerts and sound spatialization in real-time.
 The composer can associate each note or sound event in the score with a room effect or a specific position in space.
 The Spat~ is controlled by a sequencer, a score-following system, or any other algorithmic approach.

 Post-production. a spatialization module can be affected to each channel on the mixing table in order to have access to an intuitive and global control of the positions of each source and their associated room effect.

 Virtual Reality.
 The spatialized auditory component is essential in creating the sensations of presence and immersion in virtual reality applications, or in interactive installations.
 In this scenario, the binaural mode (3D restitution via headphones) in Spat can used to its fullest.
 The binaural mode is remarkably convincing when it is controlled either by tracking systems that follow the subject’s position and orientation or by gestural controls.

-Perceptive controls: azimuth and elevation, heat and brilliance; presence/proximity to the sound source; room presence; early and late reverberation; surrounding; heaviness and vivacity.
+Perceptive controls: azimuth and elevation, warmth and brilliance; presence/proximity to the sound source; room presence; early and late reverberation; surrounding; heaviness and liveness.

-Low-level DSP controls: equalizer, Doppler effect, air absorption, multi-channel reverberation, direction of a sound source according to the system used (stereo, 3/2 stereo, panoramic intensity on 4, 8, or more loudspeakers, coding/decoding for ambisonic formats from 1 to 2, vbap for the three-dimensional distribution of loudspeakers, binaural reproduction for headphone listening, or transaural reproduction for a set of loudspeakers.
+Low-level DSP controls: equalization, Doppler effect, air absorption, multi-channel reverberation, localization of a sound source according to the system used (stereo, 3/2 stereo, amplitude panning on arbitrary number of loudspeakers, ambisonic encoding/decoding (any order), vbap for the three-dimensional distribution of loudspeakers, binaural reproduction for headphone listening, or transaural reproduction for a set of loudspeakers.

 Spatialisateur is an IRCAM registered trademarks.
 The design of Spat and the reverberation module are protected under different French and international patents ([FR] 92 02528; [US] 5,491,754, [FR] 95 10111; [US] 5,812,674).